OUR WORKING TOGETHER

 Please refer to the Engagement Letter for the fixed fee, hourly rate or other charges applicable to the work we carry out for you.
 An hourly rate quoted is broken down into 10 six minute units.
 Every time work is undertaken on your case, our charges will be calculated based on how many units of time (or parts of units) are recorded on your file.
 For example, a routine letter or call is charged at 1 unit of time equal to 10% of the hourly rate applicable to your work.

 Our hourly rates are reviewed from time to time and we will inform you in writing of any changes.

 You agree to pay, in addition to our fees, the expenses that we incur in providing the services and VAT at the appropriate rate.
 Expenses include disbursements, such as court fees, travel costs or overnight accommodation, room hire charges, and internally provided services such as photocopying, catering, scanning or telegraphic transfers.
 Additionally, we reserve the right to charge mileage where we travel to or from meetings at your request at the rate of £0.45 per mile.
 Travel time will not be charged unless otherwise agreed.

-If you do not pay any invoice within 14 days of the date of issue, we may suspend or terminate the provision of all or any services and may invoice you for all accrued charges.
+If you do not pay any invoice within relevant payment date as set out on the invoice, we may suspend or terminate the provision of all or any services and may invoice you for all accrued charges.

 Any estimate provided by us as to our charges is only a guide and is not a quotation or an offer to carry out services for a fixed price.
 Where, in our judgment, it is not possible to provide you with a realistic estimate of our charges, we shall give you our best estimate as to the charges for the next stage of the matter.
 We shall review current estimates regularly and provide you with revised estimates where applicable giving the reasons for any changes made.